-Fredy Hoh
+Fredy Hoh 30 August 2022

-Ernst & Young 200 George Street Sydney NSW 2000 Australia GPO Box 2646 Sydney NSW 2001 ey.com/au

-Tel: +61 2 9248 5555 Fax: +61 2 9248 5959
+Ernst & Young 200 George Street Sydney NSW 2000 Australia GPO Box 2646 Sydney NSW 2001 Tel: +61 2 9248 5555 Fax: +61 2 9248 5959 ey.com/au

-Auditor's Independence Declaration to the Directors of Ellerston Asian Investments Limited
+Auditor's independence declaration to the directors of Ellerston Asian Investments Limited

-As lead auditor for the audit of Ellerston Asian Investments Limited for the financial year ended 30 June 2021, I declare to the best of my knowledge and belief, there have been:
+As lead auditor for the audit of the financial report of Ellerston Asian Investments Limited for the financial year ended 30 June 2022, I declare to the best of my knowledge and belief, there have been:

-- a) No contraventions of the auditor independence requirements of the Corporations Act 2001 in relation to the audit; and - b) No contraventions of any applicable code of professional conduct in relation to the audit.
+- a.
+No contraventions of the auditor independence requirements of the Corporations Act 2001 in relation to the audit; - b.
+No contraventions of any applicable code of professional conduct in relation to the audit; and - c.
+No non-audit services provided that contravene any applicable code of professional conduct in relation to the audit.